raghuugare/blog/content/post/fontification.md

 ## Same problem for code...

-Also, another pet peeve of mine was that I wanted some other `"monospace"` font for the code-snippets in my blogs, over-riding the default [Courier][link_Courier]{:target="_blank"} family.
+Also, another pet peeve of mine was that I wanted some other `"monospace"` font for the code-snippets in my blogs, over-riding the default [Courier][link_Courier] family.

-Again, I hit a similar road-block here, when I was almost dancing with joy looking at the beautiful [Monaco][link_Monaco]{:target="_blank"} font used to render my code snipppets.
+Again, I hit a similar road-block here, when I was almost dancing with joy looking at the beautiful [Monaco][link_Monaco] font used to render my code snipppets.

 I soon realized that this 'simple' tweaking of `main.scss` was **not portable**.